-The Master of Music Education program is designed for summer study.
-It includes music education courses, music core courses, choral ensemble performance, and a self-designed focus proposed by the student to the department.
+This program includes music education courses, music core courses, choral ensemble performance, and a self-designed, 12-credit area of focus proposed by the student to the department.
 The degree culminates in the preparation of a master's thesis.
-It is possible for students who hold an undergraduate degree in music to complete New Jersey teacher certification.
+It is possible for students who hold an undergraduate degree in music to complete New Jersey teacher certification through this program.
 Students in the certification program must plan to include study during the academic year in order to complete required field experiences, including student teaching.